willkg/douglas/docs/plugins/paginate.rst

 Plugin for paging long index pages.

-Douglas uses the num_entries configuration variable to prevent more than ``num_entries`` being rendered by cutting the list down to ``num_entries`` entries.
+douglas uses the ``num_entries`` configuration variable to prevent more than ``num_entries`` being rendered by cutting the list down to ``num_entries`` entries.
 So if your ``num_entries`` is set to 20, you will only see the first 20 entries rendered.

-The paginate overrides this functionality and allows for paging.
+The paginate plugin overrides this functionality and allows for paging.

 Install
 =======

-This plugin comes with Douglas.
+This plugin comes with douglas.
 To install, do the following:

-1. Add ``Douglas.plugins.paginate`` to your ``load_plugins`` list
+1. Add ``douglas.plugins.paginate`` to your ``load_plugins`` list
    variable in your ``config.py`` file.

    Make sure it's the first plugin in the ``load_plugins`` list so